 Once you are here, don’t hesitate to try Vietnamese natural silk.
 This material brings you both comfort during a hot summer day while looking great.
 A conical hat made from bamboo leaves is another Vietnamese accessory that you should try.
-This light, water-proof hat can protect you from sunny days or sudden rains.
+This waterproof hat can protect you from sunny days or sudden rains.

 The cold season in Vietnam is considered just chilly for most foreigners, so a medium jacket or a sweater is enough to keep you cosy on the go.
-Depend on how good you are in cold weather, you can add more layers.
+Depending on how good you are in cold weather, you can add more layers.
 If you plan to visit snowy areas, thicker coats and a good pair of boots will help you conquer the long roads in remote areas.

 Even in the dry season, rain can still interrupt your trip.
 To cope with the erratic weather here, an umbrella is a good essential to consider packing, but we suggest that a disposable raincoat would be much better.
 Why?
 These cheap raincoats are available in every convenience store in Vietnam.
-They take much less space in your luggage than an umbrella.
-Last but not least, under a Vietnamese rain, a raincoat covers you better than an umbrella would.
+They take up much less space in your luggage than an umbrella.
+Last but not least, under Vietnamese rain, a raincoat covers you better than an umbrella would.

 The high humidity of Vietnam gives mosquitos the perfect condition to flourish.
 Mosquito repellent is a must in your pocket everywhere you go.
-If you stay in a home-stay in a remote area, do ask the owner to provide a mosquito net.
+If you stay in a homestay in a remote area, do ask the owner to provide a mosquito net.
 If you’re concerned about malaria, take a look at our detailed article about this issue Do I need Malaria Pills in Vietnam?